Vignesshwar-Viswanathan/clinical-notes-heart-disease-prediction/README.md

 # clinical-notes-heart-disease-predictions
-A machine learning pipeline for predicting heart disease using clinical data and structured features extracted from medical notes via LLMs.
-Features 5-fold cross-validation and SHAP interpretability.
+A machine learning pipeline for predicting heart disease using the UCI Cleveland clinical dataset, with 5-fold cross-validation, SHAP interpretability, and an optional LLM feature-extraction proof of concept.